 This splint is commonly used in acute ankle injuries, isolated undisplaced malleolar fractures.

 The splint extends from the lateral mid-calf around the heel and ends at the medial mid-calf The position of the function is with the ankle flexed to 90 degrees.
 This is the neutral position for the ankle.

 A bulky Jones splint is a variation on the stirrup splint used acutely for more severe ankle injuries.
 The lower extremity is wrapped with cotton batting and reinforced with a stirrup splint.

 This splint is used for the toe immobilization, distal metatarsal, and phalangeal fractures, particularly of the great toe.

 A plate is made by extending the casting material beyond the distal toes, prohibiting plantar flexion and limiting dorsiflexion.
-Upper extent is same as posterior ankle splint.
+The upper extent is same as the posterior ankle splint.

 Posterior Knee Splint

 This splint is used in soft tissue injury and fractures around the knee

 The splint should start just below the gluteal crease and end just proximal to the malleoli.
 It is also called cylinder splint.